TheGreyhounds/PART1_HelloWorld/README.md

 # PART1_HelloWorld
-No worries, just a simple HelloWorld to get you started on your journey with Java.
+Just a simple HelloWorld to get you started on your journey with Java.

 The HelloWorld has a lot going on under the hood.
 For one, you may notice that the code itself is